Jon Corzine: Goldman Sachs

 In 1976, Corzine joined Goldman Sachs as a bond trader and then became co-manager of the Fixed Income, Currencies and Commodities Division.
 He became a partner in 1980, and a member of the management committee in 1984.
-He served as Goldman Sachs' CFO (1991–1994), and a senior partner (1994–1999).
+He served as Goldman Sachs' CFO (1991–1994), CEO (1994-1998) and a senior partner (1994–1999).
 During his leadership, Corzine oversaw the firm's expansion into Asia and was instrumental in leading the transition of the firm from a private partnership to a public company.

 Corzine also chaired a presidential commission on capital budgeting for Bill Clinton and served as Chairman of the United States Department of the Treasury's borrowing committee.
 As the Goldman Sachs senior partner, he helped develop a private sector plan to rescue the hedge fund Long-Term Capital Management when the leveraged fund's collapse in the fall of 1998 threatened contagion across the U.S. financial system.
 According to U.S. News & World Report, Corzine did not get along with co-CEO Henry Paulson, who came from the other major area of the bank, investment banking.
 When Corzine participated in structuring the bailout, Paulson seized control of the firm.
 When Goldman Sachs went public after Corzine's departure, Corzine made $400 million.

 Corzine has participated in meetings of the Bilderberg Group, a network of leaders in the fields of politics, business and banking (1995–1997, 1999, 2003, and 2004).
 He is a former member of the group's steering committee.

 Corzine is a member of Kappa Beta Phi.